videlicet/Kokan-Swap-Meet/IMPROVEMENTS.md

 - Users:
   - [ ] Search users.
   - [ ] Collect user stats (ratio of successful swap requests to swap requests, ...).
-  - [ ] Deleting a user should rebate pending kokan balances to requesters in pending requests.
+  - [X] Deleting a user should rebate pending kokan balances to requesters in pending requests if the deleted user is the only owner.
 - Transactions:
-  - [ ] When a creator deletes their repository on GitHub or removes owners from the collaborators, rebate the asset's kokans to the requesters of pending requests.
+  - [ ] When a creator deletes their repository on GitHub or removes owners from the collaborators, refund the asset's kokans to the requesters of pending requests.

 ## Business Logic

 - [ ] What's the best way to manage decision making on incoming swap requests?
 Custom / two-thirds / simple majority?
 - [ ] If a creator deletes their asset, should it remain available for co-owners?
+- [ ] Enforce OS licenses that include "same license" conditions.

 ## Security